New Alabama Law Changes How Retirement Accounts Are Distributed in a Divorce

 - Any abuse or adultery committed by either spouse, or other fault leading to the divorce

 A new Alabama law in effect this year changes distribution of retirement accounts

 According to Alabama law, retirement accounts may be a part of shared, marital property.
 Before 2018, a judge could only distribute a spouse’s retirement account as part of a divorce proceeding if the couple had been married for at least 10 years.
 Moreover, a judge could not consider any part of retirement benefits that the spouse acquired before the marriage–meaning only value added during the marriage would be fair game in a divorce proceeding.

 HB 208 of the 2017 legislative session, effective January 1, 2018, changes the analysis a bit: A judge may now consider property like retirement accounts that were acquired before the marriage if the funds were used during the marriage for the benefit of the marriage.
 The new law makes clear that interest earned or accrued on retirement accounts during the marriage may be marital property subject to division and clarifies several categories of retirement benefits.
 Further, the new law eliminates the 10-year requirement, meaning retirement benefits may be divided as part of marital property even if the couple has been married for less than 10 years.

 The distribution of retirement benefits in a divorce is a complicated issue that requires a skilled attorney to negotiate.
-If you are in a divorce proceeding in Alabama or are considering filing for divorce, contact the passionate and effective Guntersville family law attorneys at Hawkins Law, LLC for a consultation at 256-571-2829, serving families in Albertville, Boaz and surrounding areas.
+If you are in a divorce proceeding in Alabama or are considering filing for divorce, contact the passionate and effective Guntersville family law attorneys at The Hawkins Law Firm for a consultation at 256-571-2829, serving families in Guntersville, Huntsville, Arab, Albertville, Boaz and surrounding areas.